Afarit el-asphalt

 Afarit el-asphalt (The Asphalt Boogeymen) is a 1996 Egyptian action-thriller film directed by Oussama Fawzi and produced by Hany Gerges Fawzi for Aflam Guirguiss Fawzy.
-The film stars Mahmoud Hemida and Salwa Khattab in lead roles where as Hasan Husni, Lotfy Labib, Gamil Ratib and Mohammed Tawfik made supportive roles.
+The film stars Mahmoud Hemida and Salwa Khattab in lead roles, whereas Hasan Husni, Lotfy Labib, Gamil Ratib and Mohammed Tawfik appear in supportive roles.

 The film had its premier at Locarno Film Festival in Switzerland on 11 August 1996.